 - Gardeners may harvest vegetables and flowers from their garden(s) only.

 - At the end of the garden season, gardeners are responsible for clearing their plot of all plant material.

-- The GROWL gardeners and Fulton County Master Gardener Extension Volunteers are responsible for ensuring that the rules are followed at all times.
+- Community gardeners and Fulton County Master Gardener Extension Volunteers are responsible for ensuring that the rules are followed at all times.